osazemeu/shiny-octo-meme/README.md

 ### Database Initialization

-Ensure you have Postgres instance running locally in server
+Ensure you have Postgres instance running locally in server and run the following command

-`rails db:migrate`
+`rails db:setup`

 ### Run application